VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 the event bus and then deliver the event to the subscriber.
 In this bounded context, the only subscriber is a saga.

-### Saga
+### Workflow

-In this bounded context, a saga is a class that coordinates the behavior of the aggregates in the domain.
-A saga subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
-The saga does not contain any business logic, simply logic to determine the next command to send.
-The saga is implemented as a state machine, so when the saga responds to an event, it can change its internal state in addition to sending a new command.
+In this bounded context, a workflow is a class that coordinates the behavior of the aggregates in the domain.
+A workflow subscribes to the events that the aggregates raise, and then follow a simple set of rules to determine which command or commands to send.
+The workflow does not contain any business logic, simply logic to determine the next command to send.
+The workflow is implemented as a state machine, so when the workflow responds to an event, it can change its internal state in addition to sending a new command.

-The saga in this bounded context can receive commands as well as subscribe to events.
+The workflow in this bounded context can receive commands as well as subscribe to events.

 ## User Stories

-What were the key user stories addressed in this chapter?
+This chapter discusses the implementation of two user stories in addition to describing some changes and enhancements to the **Orders and Reservations** bounded context.

+### Implement a Login using a Record Locator

+When a registrant creates an order for seats at a conference, the system generates a five character **order access code** and sends it to the registrant by email.
+The registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
+The registrant may wish retrieve the order to review it, or to complete the registration process by assigning attendees to seats.

+### Inform the Registrant How Much Time Remains to Complete an Order.

+When a registrant creates an order, the system reserves the seats requested by the registrant until the order is complete or the reservations expire.
+To complete an order, the registrant must submit her details, such as name and email address, and make a successful payment.

+To help the registrant, the system displays a count-down timer to inform the registrant how much time remains to complete the order before the reservations expire.

 ## Architecture